Gibson ES-125 Complete Guide: Every Variant, Era & What to Look For

 Early P-90s (1946–1949)

-The earliest post-war P-90s installed on the ES-125 used non-adjustable pole pieces — a fixed-height arrangement that would be replaced within a few years.
-The dog-ear cover on these pickups is also slightly taller than later versions, a detail that experienced collectors can identify visually.
-The tone of these early units tends to be described as slightly more open and airy, though much of that character is attributable to aging wax and insulation rather than any deliberate design difference.
+The earliest post-war P-90s on the ES-125 used non-adjustable pole pieces, a fixed-height setup that didn't last long.
+The dog-ear covers on these are also slightly taller than what came later, which is something experienced collectors will spot visually.
+The tone tends to read as a little more open and airy, though most of that is sixty-plus years of wax and insulation aging rather than any deliberate engineering difference.

 Standard Production P-90s (1950–1970)

-From 1950 onward, pole pieces became individually adjustable via slot-head screws, allowing players to balance output across strings — particularly important on archtop guitars where string-to-pickup distance varies across the curved top.
-On dual-pickup models (the -TD, -TDC, -CD configurations), the bridge pickup is typically shimmed to position it closer to the strings, compensating for the greater distance created by the arched top at the bridge position.
+From 1950 on, pole pieces became individually adjustable through slot-head screws, which matters more on an archtop than on a solid-body.
+The arched top changes the distance from string to pickup across the radius, and adjustable poles let you balance output string by string.
+On dual-pickup models (the -TD, -TDC, -CD configurations), the bridge pickup is typically shimmed closer to the strings to make up for the greater distance the arch creates at the bridge.

-Hum sensitivity: The P-90 is a single-coil design and picks up 60-cycle hum from electrical interference — especially noticeable with high-gain amplification or near dimmer switches and fluorescent lighting.
-This is not a defect; it is an inherent characteristic of the design.
-Players who need hum cancellation in the neck position often use a shielded cable and strategic positioning, or opt for aftermarket noiseless replacements (though purists generally prefer to live with the hum).
+Hum sensitivity: The P-90 is a single coil, and it picks up 60-cycle hum from electrical interference.
+You'll notice it more with higher-gain amp settings or when you're playing near dimmer switches and fluorescent lighting.
+This isn't a defect.
+It's how single-coils work.
+Players who want hum cancellation in the neck position often use a shielded cable and pay attention to where they stand, or swap in modern noiseless replacements (though most owners just learn to live with the hum, because it goes away the moment you start playing).

 Gibson ES-125 P-90 pickup with black dog-ear cover